kurawlefaraaz/Digital-Logic/Fundamentals of Digital Logic/Boolean Algebra.md

 ## Basic Operations
 Boolean Expression:
-: Boolean Expression is a combination of Boolean operators, constants and variables.
+: Boolean Expression is a combination of Boolean operators, constants and variables. <br>
 example: `A + B`

 Boolean Operator: